Forget yachts and private jets. The new status symbol in today’s world is a second passport, or at least a second residency abroad.

 - Language: Turkish (though English is widely spoken in Istanbul)

 - Reasons to Move to Turkey: Turkey has served as a seat of power for nearly every great empire in the region’s history, from the Greeks and Romans to, most recently, the Ottomans.
 It retains architecture and influences from each, making for a medley of traditions and culture.
 The landscape is varied, with abundant shoreline, mountains, plains, and rolling green hills.
 If all that wasn’t enough, the food is equally varied and delicious.

 Straddling the European and Asian continents, Turkey — and particularly Istanbul — also straddles Europe and the Middle East culturally.

-Turkey offers five options for citizenship by investment:
+Turkey offers seven options for citizenship by investment:

 - Deposit $500,000 with a Turkish bank and hold it for at least three years